 We operate in many specialised engineering, technical and scientific domains where key capabilities and competencies may be lost through failure to recruit, develop and retain our employees.

-variety of stakeholders.
+We operate in highly regulated environments and non-compliance has the potential to compromise our ability to conduct business in certain jurisdictions, potentially having an impact on a variety of stakeholders.